megamayoy/smth-smth-v2-baseline-with-models/README.md

 - Pre-trained models available in directory: `trained_models/pretrained/` With their respective config files here: `configs/pretrained/`

-- We provide a vanilla implementation of VGG-styled 3D-CNN with 11 layers of 3D convolutions.
+- We provide a vanilla implementation of consisting of 11 layers of 3D convolutions.
 Please refer here:
 [model3D_1.py](models/model3D_1.py)